 The ESSL is located in the Social and Behavioral Sciences Gateway (SBSG) room 1240.
 SBSG is building 214 on the UCI campus map.
 Most experiments are conducted at the main ESSL facility in SBSG 1240.
 However, experiments may also be conducted at other locations.
-The location for a particular experiment is displayed after you login and mentioned in the email announcements and reminders for that experiment.
+The location for a particular experiment is displayed after you log-in and mentioned in the email announcements and reminders for that experiment.

 Q. What kind of experiments are conducted at the ESSL?

 Experimental studies conducted at the Experimental Social Science Laboratory study economic decisions.
-These decisions will usually be made on a computer in the lab located in Social and Behavioral Sciences Gateway SBSG 1240.
+These decisions will usually be made on a computer in the lab located in the Social and Behavioral Sciences Gateway SBSG 1240.
 You do not need to have any experience to participate.
 We cannot go into the details of any specific experiment before you decide whether or not to participate.

 Q. What happens if I sign up and show up late, cannot attend, or miss an experiment entirely?

 It is vital that participants arrive early and be prepared to stay through the end of the experiment.
 Most experiments require a certain number of participants and cannot be completed without enough participants.
 If you know you will be late or absent, please email the lab administrator before the start time of the experiment at email@example.com or firstname.lastname@example.org.
 If you do not show up, you may be removed from the subject pool and not allowed to participate in future experiments.

 Q. If an experiment is full, can I sign up for a waiting list?

 There are no waiting lists available for experiments that are already full.
 If there is another time available that you are invited to, it will be displayed on your home screen.